tower9/hostblock/README.md

 ## AbuseIPDB

+[AbuseIPDB](https://www.abuseipdb.com) is a project dedicated to helping combat the spread of hackers, spammers, and abusive activity on the internet.
+It is a database of reports of an IP addresses associated with malicious activity and allows it's users to report or check reports related to IP addresses.

 Hostblock allows to automatically report suspicious activity to AbuseIPDB using API v2.

 Login into your AbuseIPDB account and create an [API key](https://www.abuseipdb.com/account/api).
 Specify generated key in configuration file (/etc/hostblock.conf):